jpalardy/vim-slime/assets/doc/targets/neovim.md

 If you are using a plugin to manage your status line, see that plugin's documentation to see how to configure the status line to display `&channel` and `jobpid(&channel)`.

-Many status line plugins for Neovim are configured in lua.
+Many status line plugins for Neovim are configured using Lua.

 A useful Lua function to return the Job ID of a terminal is: